onflow/flow/agendas/2023/updates/2023-09-Flow-Ecosystem-Updates.md

 ## 🗒 Flow Updates:

 ### Educational, learning resources, tutorials and documentation
 * Flow [Developer Docs](https://developers.flow.com/) site has been getting a huge overhaul.
-Everyone on the Flow DevEx has been helping out!
+The DevEx team has been crushing it!
 Some highlights include:
   * Simplified navigation and structure and addressing inconsistencies
   * Revamped Hello World tutorials
   * New embedded Script Quickstart